 The People's Assembly.

-I am a community member of Unite and participated for the marches against austerity and for a better future in London on three occasions between 2010 and 2014 and for the NHS in 2016.
+I am a community member of Unite and participated for the marches against austerity and for a better future in London on four occasions between 2010 and 2017 and for the NHS in 2018.
 I have also acted on behalf of UKUncut against tax avoidance.
 I also attended two demonstrations against the removal of EMA.
 I marched with the Jarrow NHS march for the leg between Nottingham and Loughborough.
-In 2016 I undertook a sponsored walk from Leicester to Loughborough to raise funds for Centrepoint on the 80th anniversary of the Jarrow March.
+In 2016 I undertook a sponsored walk from Loughborough to Leicester to raise funds for Centrepoint on the 80th anniversary of the Jarrow March.
+The following year, I walked from County Hall, West Bridgford, to Loughborough Town Hall to demonstrate against Tory cuts to the NHS and with sponsorship for The People's Assembly by a few friends.

 - A Town in its Parish: Loughborough, Origins to c.1640 (2015)